 About the speakers

-Martina helps organisations become more customer-centric and works with them in developing their culture, teams and practices to innovate, collaborate and deliver outstanding experiences.
+Martina Hodges-Schell helps organisations become more customer-centric and works with them to transform their culture, teams, and practices to better innovate, collaborate and deliver outstanding products.

-Over twenty years, Martina has supported a wide variety of industry-leading enterprise and startup clients in their transformation journey and to launch new products.
+Over twenty-five years, Martina has supported a wide variety of industry-leading enterprise and startup clients in their transformation journey and in launching new products.
 She has led product innovation capabilities and built thriving cross-disciplinary teams for world-class consultancies (Pivotal, Flow, Method), tech leaders (Amazon, Yahoo!) and startups/scaleups (Play.com, Travelmatch).
-She founded Northshore to bring that expertise directly to her clients.